jadecobra/python_tdd_exercises/source/AttributeError.rst

 Solve the AttributeError by defining classes
 --------------------------------------------

-A :doc:`class <classes>` is a blueprint that represents an `object <https://docs.python.org/3/glossary.html#term-object>`_, I think of it is a collection of :doc:`methods (functions) <functions>` and attributes.
+A :doc:`class <classes>` is a blueprint that represents an `object <https://docs.python.org/3/glossary.html#term-object>`_.
+I think of it is a collection of :doc:`methods (functions) <functions>` and attributes

-- Attributes are names which represent a value
+- attributes are names which represent a value
-- :doc:`methods <functions>` are :doc:`functions` that can accept inputs and return a value
+- :doc:`methods <functions>` are :doc:`functions` that may be able to accept inputs and return a value, they are `callable <https://docs.python.org/3/glossary.html#term-callable>`_

-For example I could define a ``Human`` class with attributes like eye color, date of birth, height and weight, and :doc:`methods <functions>` like age which returns a value based on the current year and date of birth.
+For example I could define a ``Human`` class with attributes like eye color, date of birth, height and weight, and :doc:`methods <functions>` like age which returns a value based on the current year and date of birth attribute.

 RED: make it fail
 ^^^^^^^^^^^^^^^^^